 Greywater Systems & How You Can Use Them (+Diagram)

-If you're tired of watching gallons of usable water go down the drain—and you're looking for a way to save money, reduce your water footprint, and help the planet—a greywater system might be exactly what you need.
+If you're tired of watching gallons of usable water go down the drain — and you're looking for a way to save money, reduce your water footprint, and help the planet — a greywater system is exactly what you need.

 Whether you're dealing with drought, rising municipal water bills, or simply want to nourish your landscape irrigation with a smarter source, greywater recycling offers an environmentally responsible, cost-effective solution.